PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI4.md

 __Independence <span style="color:purple">(WAE)</span>:__

-1. 'The proportion of actual positives (i.e. base rate) have to be equal across sensitive/protective subgroups'.
+1. 'The proportion of actual positives (i.e. base rate) have to be equal across sensitive/protective groups'.

+Base rate: (TP privileged group + FN privileged group)/(TP privileged group + FP privileged group + TN privileged group + FN privileged group) = (TP unprivileged group + FN unprivileged group)/(TP unprivileged group + FP unprivileged group + TN unprivileged group + FN unprivileged group)

-Independence ensures that individuals, who have different sensitive/protected attribute values $$\begin{aligned} & (A=a \text { or } A=b)\end{aligned}$$ , have an equal chance to obtain correct predictions.
+Independence ensures that individuals, who have different sensitive/protected attribute values $$\begin{aligned} & A\end{aligned}$$ , have an equal chance to obtain correct predictions.

 In mathematical terms, independence requires the sensitive/protected attribute $$\begin{aligned} & A\end{aligned}$$ to be unconditionally independent of $$\begin{aligned} & \hat{Y}\end{aligned}$$ :

 $$P(\hat{Y}=1 \mid A=a)=P(\hat{Y}=1 \mid A=b), \quad \forall a, b \in \mathcal{A}$$

-Fairness metric I: 'The number of predicted positives should be equal across sensitive/protective subgroups'
+Fairness metric I: 'The number of predicted positives should be equal across sensitive/protective groups'.

-<span style="color:red">Equal selection parity</span>: (TP privileged subgroup + FP privileged subgroup) = (TP unprivileged subgroup + FP unprivileged subgroup)
+<span style="color:red">Equal selection parity</span>: (TP privileged group + FP privileged group) = (TP unprivileged group + FP unprivileged group)

 OR

-Fairness metric II: 'The proportion of predicted positives should be equal across sensitive/protective subgroups'.
+Fairness metric II: 'The proportion of predicted positives should be equal across sensitive/protective groups'.

-<span style="color:green">Demographic parity</span>: (TP privileged subgroup + FP privileged subgroup)/(TP privileged subgroup + FP privileged subgroup + TN privileged subgroup + FN privileged subgroup) = (TP unprivileged subgroup + FP unprivileged subgroup)/(TP unprivileged subgroup + FP unprivileged subgroup + TN unprivileged subgroup + FN unprivileged subgroup)
+<span style="color:green">Demographic parity</span>: (TP privileged group + FP privileged group)/(TP privileged group + FP privileged group + TN privileged group + FN privileged group) = (TP unprivileged group + FP unprivileged group)/(TP unprivileged group + FP unprivileged group + TN unprivileged group + FN unprivileged group)

-Example 1: In total 15 prospective students apply for an undergraduate program; 10 are female, and 5 are male. <span style="color:red">Equal selection parity is satisfied when the same number of female, and male students are given a favorable outcome (i.e. being invited for an admission interview); e.g. 5 females, and 5 males.</span> <span style="color:green">Demographic parity is satisfied when their base rates are the same; e.g. 2 females, and 1 male (i.e. the favorable outcome should be assigned to each subgroup of a sensitive/protective attribute at equal rates).</span>
+Example 1: In total 15 prospective students apply for an undergraduate program; 10 are female, and 5 are male. <span style="color:red">Equal selection parity is satisfied when the same number of female, and male students are given a favorable outcome (i.e. being invited for an admission interview); e.g. 5 females, and 5 males.</span> <span style="color:green">Demographic parity is satisfied when their base rates are the same; e.g. 2 females, and 1 male (i.e. the favorable outcome should be assigned to each group of a sensitive/protective attribute at equal rates).</span>

 The <span style="color:purple">WAE</span> worldview does not automatically assume that the $$\begin{aligned} & Y\end{aligned}$$ values represent the 'ground truth'; they are constructed through historical or societal bias.
 The fairness notions related to <span style="color:purple">WAE</span>, independence, thus solely relies on the distribution of features and decisions, namely on ($$\begin{aligned} & A\end{aligned}$$, $$\begin{aligned} & X\end{aligned}$$, $$\begin{aligned} & \hat{Y}\end{aligned}$$) (See Codebook).

 __Separation & Sufficiency <span style="color:orange">(WYSIWIG)</span>:__

-1. 'The proportion of actual positives (i.e base rate) do not have to be equal across sensitive/protective subgroups'.
+1. 'The proportion of actual positives (i.e base rate) do not have to be equal across sensitive/protective groups'.

 Example: Research has shown that females are far more likely to suffer from breast cancer than males; 99% of breast cancer patients are female.
 A fair ML model should take this discrepancy, as a condition, into account.